 All data transferred to and from AODocs is encrypted by industry standard protocols such as SSL/TLS.
 AODocs front-ends are managed by Google App Engine, which provides highly secured web servers that are regularly updated against any known vulnerabilities.

-Since AODocs runs on the Google Cloud Platform, the data exchanged between the AODocs application and Google Drive is transferred via Google’s internal private network, communication between AODocs and Google Drive running on Google’s internal private network.
+Because AODocs runs on the Google Cloud Platform, any data exchanged between AODocs and Google Drive and between AODocs and Google Cloud Storage is transferred via Google’s internal private network.

 AODocs does not store any passwords and never asks users for any passwords.